NEIJING NATURE-BASED MEDICINE

 Students who encounter unexpected life circumstances such as family issues or illness, can apply for a leave of absence.
 If approved, they can withdraw from a course and then return to a future course at the point they withdrew, pending space availability.
 We do not offer refunds after 15 days before a course begins.
 Read more about Withdrawal and Refund Policies.

-All course material (except what is taught at the in-person Clinical Practicums) is made available as online recorded lectures, PDFs, and audio files, the latter two which may be downloaded.
-Students have 4 months additional access after the course ends to review streaming recorded video material.
-Following the additional access period, students may register for a 1-year extension period, which includes access to the Sunday class discussions in the next year’s course.
-There is a cost for the maintaining access to the course materials for an additional year after the 4-month additional access has ended.
+Following the 3-month extension period, students may register for an additional 1-year extension period, which includes access to the Sunday class discussions in the next year’s course.
+There is a cost for the maintaining access to the course materials for the additional 1 year extension.